risk-first/website/estimating/Fill-The-Bucket.md

 </script>

+## Mean and Variance

+Normal distributions have two independent parameters: the _mean_ (the highest, middle point) and the _variance_ (a measure of the spread).
+You can play with both these parameters in the simulation above.

 You can fairly easily add up normal distributions like this.
 If you have _n_ fence panels to paint, with _m_ as the mean time to paint each panel, and _v_ as the variance, then:

   - The mean over all _n_ fence panels is _n x m_.
   - The new variance is _n x v_.

-This is what is going on in the above graphs.
+## Probability Density

 The area under each curve is the _probability density_.

 When you paint any given fence panel (the first, red graph), you'd expect the time taken to be a single spot from under the graph, picked at random.
 Given that there is more area under the graph around the mean, we'd expect our fence-painting times to be clustered around the mean.

 The second, blue graph extrapolates the single panel density to show how long the whole job will take.
 It the variance for a single panel is large and the number of panels painted is large, then the time to paint the whole fence could vary by _hours_.

+The area of a _probability density_ curve is normalised to 1, so you can pick a particular interval within it, work out the area of it, and that's the probability of an event occurring within that interval.

 ## Sampling Error